alextfife/COVID19-RAMVAC-Activator-Switch/README.md

 # COVID-AirLock

+#Error: There has been an issue with the tracing on these, will update once testing has been done.
+Transfering from kiCAD to EasyEDA removed some traces.

 Dental Office Air Filter Printed Circuit Board (PCB) Activation Switch.
 Inspired by the events of COVID-19.
 This is a modification of a system Designed by RAMVAC Dental Vacuum System.